Brov3r/Avrix/README.md

 # How to use

-## Assembled core
+## Assembled Jar

-1) Download the executable core file and the necessary startup script from the [releases page](https://github.com/Brov3r/Avrix/releases )
+1) Download the executable Jar file and the necessary startup script from the [releases page](https://github.com/Brov3r/Avrix/releases )
 2) Move the downloaded files to the root folder of the client/server
 3) Run the script and follow the instructions displayed